-- 1 Click an Effects Rack insert's right arrow. - 2 Choose the entry (VST, VST3, or on the Mac, AU) containing the effect you want to insert. - 3 Click the effect you want to insert, as you would with any of the effects included with Audition.
+- 1 Choose File > Open, navigate to the Lesson04 folder, and open the file DeepTechHouse.wav.
+Then click an Effects Rack insert's right arrow. - 2 Choose the entry (VST, VST3, or on the Mac, AU) containing the effect you want to insert.

+3 Click the effect you want to insert, as you would with any of the effects included with Audition.